 There were a few tools that sort of helped make this easier but most were clunky and unable to find tweets that were more than a few days old.
 About a year ago, twitter made everyone’s archives available.
 This is nice but not particularly useful in this form.
 This is why I’m glad I know smart people.

 Starting with Martin Hawskey and then Alan Levine they developed a way to easily access your twitter archive and search for those conversations and ideas previously lost somewhere in the Internets.
 I use this tool pretty regularly and it works wonderfully.
 People regularly ask me how I have access to all my tweets and this is how.
 There’s a little geekiness involved here but the way Alan and Martin lay it out, makes even someone like me able to make it work.
-I’ve made my twitter archive public and update it each time I do a search.
-I think there’s something important about having access to your data.
+I’ve made my twitter archive public.
+Twitter is one of the few social media sites that allow you access to your data in this way.
+I know they still own my data but at least I can access it the way I want.